For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 910-233-4139

-Fishing Report: Wrightsville Beach, NC Fishing Forecast-September 2021
+Fishing Report: Wrightsville Beach, NC Fishing Forecast & Info-August 2022

-September this year is a little different because it’s Flounder season (September 1st to September 14th), here is how I target flounder in September.
-Working live or artificial lures slower so the flounder have time to see and react to the target (bait) is my favorite way to fish for flounder.
-Live bait is good for catching higher numbers of Flounder, but not always as many bigger size flounder come to the boat on live bait in my opinion.
-Mud minnows (larger) and smaller finger mullet will be the best live baits for Flounder in September, both are hardy baitfish in hot weather.
-Small menhaden work too but die very easy especially in the warm waters of early September, but may work better later in the month with a bit cooler waters.
+Flounder can be a tougher species to catch in dirty water, but keep in mind they still have to eat too!
+Working live or artificial lures slower so the flounder have time to see and react to the target (bait).
+Live bait is good for catching higher numbers of Flounder, but no always as many keepers’ size flounder with live bait.
+Mud minnows and small finger mullet will be the best live baits for Flounder in August.
+Small menhaden work too but die very easy in the warm waters of August.

-Rigging the live bait on carolina rigs with Eagle Claw L42 1/0 or 2/0 hooks is a good choice of rigs for Flounder.
-If you prefer to use artificial baits which I do and I tend to see bigger size flounders more often on artificial lures.
-Scented and none scented grubs like the Berkley Grass pig (5”) or Champ swimmer (4.6”) are good choices in colors, chartreuse, green back and swamp gas (new penny).
-Berkley Gulp Jerkshad in five and six inch in colors of fire tiger, pearl white and chart pepper neon are all good colors.
-Darker colors like new penny in heavy stained/dirty waters work better to get more bites.
-I rig these lures on jig heads in 1/4oz, 3/8oz and 1/2oz weights in colors red, gray or white with thirty- or forty-pound fluorocarbon leader material for inshore flounder fishing.
+Rigging the live bait on carolina rigs with Eagle Claw L42 sizes 1 or 1/0 hooks is a good choice of rigs for Flounder.
+If you prefer to use artificial baits which I do prefer and I see bigger size flounders more often on artificial lures.
+Scented and unscented grubs work well in clear or stained waters.
+Berkley Gulp Jerkshad in five and six inch and colors of new penny, pearl white, fire tiger and chart pepper neon are all good too.
+Darker colors like new penny and fire tiger (bright but not bright?) in heavy stained/dirty waters work better to get more bites.
+Also try Berkley’s Powerbait Grass Pig lure in colors, chartreuse, crazy chrome violet and swamp gas (new penny).
+I rig these lures on jig heads in 1/4oz, 3/8oz and 1/2oz weights in colors red, gray or white.

 Look for the bigger flounder around deeper water docks with good current, bait fish and lots of structure inshore.
 The inlets, offshore reef and ledges are all good places to find hot weather flounder.
 What do all these places have in common; deeper water, current and structure.
-Don’t forget look for the clearest water possible and when fishing very stained/dirty water slow down your presentation of the bait or lure.
-And again, don’t forget NC keeper Flounder season is September 1st to September 14tth 2021!
+Don’t forget look for the clearest water possible and when fishing very stained/dirty water slow down your presentation of the bait. *Keeper North Carolina Flounder season for 2022 at the time of this report is September 1st to September 30th.
+Any Flounder caught outside of these dates must be released.

 Capt.
 Jot Owens